 Intersectional Social Justice – Effective Social Change – Social Movement Behavior

 With growing interest in animal welfare, diet-related illness, food justice, food-borne diseases, and the impact of animal agriculture on the environment, animal-based food systems are increasingly relevant to sociological study.
-My research explores the complex relationships between human, nonhuman, and environmental well-being, the intersections of human and nonhuman oppression, and the social justice efforts seeking to alleviate these pressing social problems.
+My research explores the complex relationships between human, nonhuman, and environmental well-being, the intersections of human and nonhuman oppression, and the social justice efforts seeking to alleviate these pressing social problems in the U.S., U.K., and Ireland.

 My primary specialization is in social movement theory with a focus on the political structure of the Nonhuman Animal rights movement.
 Many of my peer-reviewed publications investigate mechanisms of claims-making, framing, and factionalism.
 I am also interested in the influence of professionalization, non-profitization, and other forces of capitalism on social movement efficacy.
 This research is primarily conducted through historical comparative analysis and content analysis.